aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPSM to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSM and XLSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert PPSM to XLSX?</h2>

+The Portable Presentation Slide Master (PPSM) format is a proprietary file format used by Microsoft PowerPoint to store slide masters.
+It is used to store the design elements of a presentation, such as fonts, colors, backgrounds, and effects.
+However, the PPSM format is not compatible with other applications, such as Microsoft Excel.
+Therefore, in order to use the data stored in a PPSM file in Excel, it must first be converted to the XLSX format.

+<h2>How Aspose.Total Helps for PPSM to XLSX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can be used to automate the conversion process from PPSM to XLSX.
+It includes various APIs for dealing with different file formats, including PPSM and XLSX.
+The conversion process is mainly in two steps.
+Firstly, the PPSM file is converted to HTML using the Aspose.Slides for Python via .NET API.
+After that, the created HTML is saved into the desired Microsoft Excel format using the Excel Python API, Aspose.Cells for Python via .NET.
+This API also provides a wide range of features for manipulating Excel documents, such as creating, editing, and converting spreadsheets.

+In addition, Aspose.Total for Python via .NET also provides a number of other features, such as the ability to create, edit, and convert documents in various formats, including PDF, DOCX, and HTML.
+It also provides APIs for working with images, such as resizing, cropping, and converting images to different formats.
+Furthermore, it also provides APIs for working with email messages, such as creating, sending, and receiving emails.
+All of these features make Aspose.Total for Python via .NET an ideal choice for automating the conversion process from PPSM to XLSX.

 {{% /blocks/products/pf/feature-page-summary %}}